The best fisheye lenses: see the bigger picture

 Although full-frame mirrorless cameras are increasing in popularity, Canon, Nikon, and Sony haven't gotten around to making fisheye lenses for these models yet.
 So this 7artisans model is of great interest to anyone who has bought a Canon RF, Leica L, Nikon Z, and Sony FE mount camera.

-It is a fully-manual lens - but in our tests, we were impressed by the sharpness and lack of color fringing.
+It is a fully-manual lens - but in my tests, I was impressed by the sharpness and lack of color fringing.
 It is solidly built too considering the price, with the barrel, built-in lens hood, and mount all being made of metal.

 (Image credit: 7artisans)